-As accounting officer, Neil Warner the Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
+As accounting officer, Gurpreet Basra (the Headteacher) has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the internal reviewer; - the school resource management self-assessment tool; - the work of the managers within the academy trust who have responsibility for the development and maintenance of the internal control framework. - the work of the external auditors;
+- the work of the internal reviewer; - the work of the external auditor; - the school resource management self-assessment tool; - the work of the managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.